 - Feed them using a high protein diet (above 60% protein) like live or frozen food.
 Live fish are Blood worms, Mysis shrimp, Glass worms, and Brine shrimp.
 Normally pellet foods and flakes are not used for fish conditioning.

-- Recommended breeding tank size is 1.5 feet height, 1.5 feet width, and 1.5 feet length
+- Recommended breeding tank size is 1.5 feet in height, 1.5 feet in width, and 1.5 feet in length

 - Cover the tank glass using a black color sheet

 - Place a clean PVC pipe or tile in the tank.
 Female fish can attach their eggs to it

 - Add methylene blue with 5ppm concentration to protect eggs from fungus